BadAcronym/imgsurf/README.md

+## State:

+- Currently working on the loader.
+Working formats:
+    - .qoi, loaded in RGBA, BGRA, RGB or BGR

 ## Planned Features:

-- Support for all major lossless image formats, in priority order:
+- Support for more major lossless image formats, in priority order:
     - .qoi
     - .bmp
     - .webp